Elections Act 2022

 Description

-Candidates can now include their commonly used names on nomination papers, in addition to their legal names, for improved clarity.
+A new clause allows candidates to include commonly used names on nomination papers in addition to their legal names, ensuring ballot papers reflect how candidates are widely known.

 Home Address on Nomination Papers